jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 it's helpful to explore scales.
 See {% include chapter-link.html slug="scale-intro" %} for details.

-## Intervals between strings

-The differences in pitch between the strings on a guitar are carefully chosen to be some of the most fundamental sounds in music.
-Differences in pitch are called "intervals".

-The interval between a string and its neighbor to the left (except 2-3) is called a "perfect fifth".
-It's the most common musical sound in the world (partly because it is the dominant harmonic in the "overtone series", [see glossary](glossary.html)).

-The interval between the 3rd and 2nd string is called a "major third".
-It's arguably the most important sound in Western harmony.
-Between them,
-the root, major third,
-and perfect fifth intervals compose a major chord.
-Lowering the major third by one fret turns it into a minor chord.

 ## Finding chords across strings

 These major and minor "triad chords" are the most common chords used in all of Western harmony.